francescofilippini6/Software_computer/README.md

 ## Data inspection
 Considering the angular distribution of the events, neutrinos come from all the directions of the sky, traversing also all the Earth, and interacting at the rock at the base of the detector.
 Muons, at the contrary, are not able to traverse large amount of rock and therefore in KM3NeT these particles produce events coming only from the hemisphere over the detector itself (superposition of muon and neutrino events coming from above).
 Previous works by the collaboration tried to make the identification without applying any zenithy cuts, but based on data simulated for a more complex detector configuration (4 strings and 115 strings configuration).
 In this work I follow the same workflow (no zenithy selection), but inside simulated data in single string configuration we have lots of symmetries on the signature of the events that cannot be disentagled due to the peculiar detector configuration.
 For this reason the final accuracy of the network on both the training and validation data, stucks at around 50-55 %, even changing hyperparameters (learning rate, optimizers, varying the architecture...)further info at the end.
+For what concern the regression part on the zenith angle for neutrino direction, some results are shown for the one string configuration.
 ## Preliminary steps - Quick start
-Git doesn't allow to upload files of large dimensions (even the extension LFS).The two files needed are around 2GB and 3GB.
+Git doesn't allow to upload files of large dimensions (even the extension LFS).The files needed are around 2GB and 3GB.
 Those here in the git folder are dummy ones created for testing and debug pourposes.

 ```clone the directory in a local folder```